The Bus (video game): Downloadable content

+The Hamburg City downloadable content (DLC) for The Bus is an expansion set in Hamburg, developed by Halycon Media and published by Aerosoft.
+It was released on 31 July 2025 and requires the base game to play.

+The expansion introduces multiple bus routes, including Line 6, Line 17, Line 7, and Line 277, set across various districts of Hamburg.

 Development and release

 The Bus is developed by TML-Studios, who is known for Tourist Bus Simulator, Fernbus Simulator and World of Subways series, with Aerosoft publishes the game.
 The early access version was available for Microsoft Windows on 25 March 2021.
 It was initially developed on Unreal Engine 4, and was upgraded to Unreal Engine 5 on 14 December 2022.
 The game was set to leave early access in 2024, when multiplayer is expected to be available.
+The game is released on the 26 March 2026 to players on PlayStation 5, Windows and Xbox Series X/S.

 Updates

 Early Access will go through different major phases, but there are regular updates to the game in between them.
 Even though developers said it will take them around 8 to 16 months, currently, as of June 2025, this game is in phase 3.

 Phase 1

 The Bus was released to Steam platform, and initially included the bus line TXL with various routes, Scania Citywide LF 18m, 10.9m buses, along with simple features like: passenger transport with boarding and deboarding, ticket selling, weather, seasons, also route, line and tour editor tool.
 This phase ended in December 14, 2022.